esn/knock/README.md

 ![CLI demonstration](demo.png)

+This software does not utilize Adobe Digital Editions nor Wine.
+It is completely free and open-source software written natively for Linux.

 ## Setup and Installation

 1. Create a free Adobe account [here](https://account.adobe.com) if you do not already have one.